Ministry Leadership Program

 A formation program for executive leaders of Catholic ministries.

-The future of Catholic ministries depends on the quality and effectiveness of its leadership in responding to the business, clinical and social environments of the organisations they lead.
+The future of Catholic ministries depends on leaders responding effectively to the business, clinical and social environments of the organisations they lead.

-Leadership formation deepens the leader’s understanding of the mission and values of the organisation and the spiritual purpose of Catholic ministries, to build up the community and carry on the tradition.
+Leadership formation deepens your understanding of the mission and values of your organisation and the spiritual purpose of Catholic ministries, to build up the community and carry on the tradition.

 The Ministry Leadership Program (MLP) enables the Catholic tradition to continue to find expression, practical relevance and be an instrument for hope in the world through its ministries of service, so the mission of the Gospel is handed on to future generations.
 It offers executive leaders of Catholic ministries a deep, comprehensive and fully integrated learning experience grounded in the wisdom of the Catholic tradition.

-Participants bring together a rich diversity of experience from across Catholic healthcare, aged care, and social services to collaborate and cultivate a mission-driven culture.
+The program brings together a rich diversity of experience from across Catholic healthcare, aged care and social services to collaborate and cultivate a mission-driven culture.

 Session one: Vocation